Sqooba/scala-timeseries-lib/README.md

 While a TimeSeries looks a lot like an ordered `Map[Long,T]`, it should more be considered like an ordered collection of triples of the form `(timestamp, value, validity)` (called a `TSEntry[T]` internally), representing small timeseries chunks.
 ## Notes on Performance

-As suggested by their name, `VectorTimeSeries` and `TreeMapTimeSeries` have different underlying collections holding the data.
-Depending on the use-case, one or the other might be preferable:

-  - `TreeMapTimeSeries` should be preferred for query-intensive tasks that seek for arbitrary points in time within the timeseries, like `at(), split(), slice()` as searching for something in a `Vector` implies a linear search.
-  - `VectorTimeSeries` can be used for everything else, especially when it implies iterating over whole timeseries (generally `merge()`, `append()` or `prepend()` related operations), which often needs to be done while cooking up a TimeSeries using the content of other ones.

-Also note that the current implementation for merging timeseries probably deserves some improvements.
+As suggested by its name, `VectorTimeSeries` is backed by a `Vector` and uses dichotomic search for lookups.
+The following performances can thus be expected (using the denomination [found here](http://docs.scala-lang.org/overviews/collections/performance-characteristics.html)):

+  - `Log` for random lookups, left/right trimming and slicing within the definition bounds
+  - `eC` (amortized constant time) for the rest (appending, prepending, head, last, ...)

 ## Why
 I've had to handle time-series like data in Java recently, which turned out to be ~~slightly~~ really frustrating.